Ethics and Social Welfare

 relationships of trust, getting to know people and caring for and about them over time.

-The relationships may be with service users, colleagues, officials or members of the
+The relationships may be with service users, colleagues, of

 public.
 Clearly, all the other elements of ethics work are accomplished in relationship